Helping teens find the right balance between online and offline activities

 Expert Website

 Socialising online and offline offers teens the opportunity to stay connected and to enjoy so many rites of passage that teens around the world experience.
-But like everything, too much of a good thing can have unexpected effects, and teens should find balance in both online activities and offline activities.

 Some ideas for parents to try: